KaraRyougi/iGDB-Frontend/docs/src/tools/fiber-path.md

-Search for a ISP to view its global fiber paths.
+Search for ISP name to view the physical network paths.

 <PathISP />